Lumen Field: Facility contracts and naming rights

 The stadium was originally named Seahawks Stadium.
-The name was changed to Qwest Field in June 2004 after the telecommunications carrier bought the naming rights for $75 million for a period of 15 years.
+The name was changed to Qwest Field in June 2004 after telecommunications carrier Qwest bought the naming rights for $75 million for a period of 15 years.
 According to the agreement, the proceeds must be used for maintenance and upgrades.
 A portion of any profit then goes into a $10 million fund Allen guaranteed for youth playfields.
 As a result of CenturyLink's acquisition of Qwest, the stadium was officially renamed CenturyLink Field on June 23, 2011.
 CenturyLink renewed its naming rights contract in 2017, paying $162.7 million for the stadium from 2019 to 2033.
 Although CenturyLink changed its corporate name to Lumen Technologies in September 2020, the stadium was to retain the CenturyLink Field name due to a clause in the contract that permits a one-time name change only if a corporate takeover occurs.
 Despite that clause, the name was changed to Lumen Field on November 19 following approval from the Washington State Public Stadium Authority.

 After the stadium was renamed for CenturyLink in 2011, fans and media outlets speculated on potential nicknames for the venue.
 An informal reader poll conducted by The Seattle Times showed that "The Clink" was a popular suggestion; it was subsequently used among fans and locals.
 From 2009 to 2018, the field was entitled "The Xbox Pitch at CenturyLink Field" during Sounders FC matches as part of a sponsorship deal with Microsoft.
 However, when Zulily took over the Sounders FC sponsorship before the start of the 2019 season, the field was left unnamed; the deal did not include naming rights to the field.
 A new sponsorship with the Puyallup Tribe of Indians was announced in September 2022, renaming the field to "Emerald Queen Casino Pitch at Lumen Field".
+The north plaza was renamed to the Muckleshoot Heritage Plaza in 2019 as part of a ten-year naming rights agreement signed with the Muckleshoot Indian Tribe, which included the installation of indigenous Coast Salish artwork.